ipython/ipython/docs/source/whatsnew/pr/hide-whos.rst

-Previously, all names declared in code run at startup (startup files, ``ipython -i script.py``, etc.) were added to the hidden namespace, which hides the names from tools like ``%who``.
+Previously, all names declared in code run at startup (startup files, ``ipython -i script.py``, etc.) were added to the hidden namespace, which hides the names from tools like ``%whos``.
 There are two changes to this behavior:

 1. Scripts run on the command-line ``ipython -i script.py``now behave the same as if they were